 HIIT’s mission is to conduct top-level research, seamlessly moving between fundamental methods and technologies to novel applications and their impact on people and society.
-HIIT is a strategic partnership of the two universities to take Helsinki IT to the world class and keep it there.
+HIIT is a strategic partnership of Aalto University and University of Helsinki for enhancing the quality, visibility and impact of Finnish IT research.
 HIIT’s research is interdisciplinary, operating across departments and with industry.
-The current foci of research are computational modelling and data analysis, and ubiquitous ICT in the modern networked world.
+The current foci of research are AI, data, security and health.

 HIIT is located in two different sites in the Helsinki Metropolitan area: at Aalto University’s Otaniemi campus and University of Helsinki’s Kumpula campus, co-located with several departments at both places.
 HIIT’s operating principle is that it adds to other departments’ activities, instead of competing with them.
 The institute is led by Professor Petri Myllymäki.
-HIIT’s research is funded by Aalto University, the University of Helsinki, Tekes, the Academy of Finland, the European Union, private companies, and foundations financing Finnish hi-tech research.
-The research by HIIT has been assessed and deemed excellent by its Scientific Advisory Board in 2008 and 2012; in the Aalto University Research Assessment Exercise in 2009; and in the Evaluation of Research and Doctoral Training at the University of Helsinki in 2011.
+HIIT’s research is funded by Aalto University, the University of Helsinki, Business Finland, the Academy of Finland, the European Union, private companies, and foundations financing Finnish hi-tech research.
+The research by HIIT has been assessed and deemed excellent by its Scientific Advisory Board, latest in 2020.

-See more about HIIT’s research programmes here.
+See more about HIIT’s focus areas in research here.

 See also: Annual Reports